 The National Railroad Passenger Corporation, now known as Amtrak, was created by the federal government to take over bankrupt private passenger rail companies.
-In FY 2016, it received an operating grant of \$289 million and a capital and debt-service grant of \$1.1 billion.
-Since its inception, Amtrak has received about \$71 billion (in 2016 dollars) in tax-payer-funded federal grants.
+In FY 2018, it received grants totaling more than \$1.9 billion.

-Amtrak is characterized by an unsustainable financial situation and management that, hamstrung by unions and federal regulations, has failed to improve performance and service for customers.
+Amtrak is characterized by an unsustainable financial situation and management that, because it is hamstrung by unions and federal regulations, has failed to improve performance and service for customers.
 Amtrak's monopoly on passenger rail service stifles competition that could lower costs for passengers.
 Labor costs, driven by the generous wages and benefits required by union labor agreements, constitute half of Amtrak's operating costs.
 Amtrak trains are notoriously behind schedule, as evidenced by poor on-time performance rates.

-Congress should eliminate Amtrak's operating subsidies in FY 2018 and phase out its capital subsidies over five years to give Amtrak's management time to modify business plans, work more closely with the private sector, reduce labor costs, and eliminate money-losing lines.
+Congress should eliminate Amtrak's operating subsidies in FY 2020 and phase out its capital subsidies over five years to give Amtrak's management time to modify business plans, work more closely with the private sector, reduce labor costs, and eliminate money-losing lines.
 Simultaneously, the Secretary of Transportation should generate a proposal to privatize Amtrak's profitable routes and turn over responsibilities for state-supported routes to the states.
 During this phaseout, Congress should repeal Amtrak's monopoly on passenger rail service and allow private companies to enter the market and provide passenger rail service where they see a viable commercial market.